 If your teen is between ages 12 and 18, talk to a doctor about screening (testing) for depression.
-More than 1 in 10 teens have some signs of depression.
+More than 1 in 10 teens has some signs of depression.

-Depression is serious, but it can be treated with counseling and medicine.
+Depression is serious, but it can be treated with counseling or medicine.
 Most teens with depression don’t get the help they need.

 Talk to your teen’s doctor about screening for depression, even if you don’t see signs of a problem.
 Find out what services are available (like therapy or counseling), in case your teen needs follow-up care.

 The doctor will ask your teen questions about her feelings and behaviors.
 The doctor may ask her how often she: